KebapBoy/spaceventure/README.md

 # spaceventure
 A small arcade-style skill game were the player has to navigate a spaceship through different levels and obstacles.

+## How to play?

+To play the game simply open the _src/index.html_ file.

+## How to develop?

+For easier development install all dependencies by running `yarn install` in your command prompt.
+Then `yarn debug` to start browser-sync.

 ## License

 MIT License